An Akimbo Workshop with Alex DiPalma

 Seth Godin and Alex DiPalma ran The Podcast Fellowship twice in 2018.
 We were thrilled at the results.
 Here’s what our latest batch of students had to say about TPF:

-More than 800 people have completed the first two sessions of The Podcast Fellowship, and the creativity was electric.
+Nearly 1000 people have completed the first two sessions of The Podcast Fellowship, and the creativity was electric.
 People from all over the world, from 18 years old to 60, learned how to create a podcast they could be proud of.
 They didn’t just learn.
 They did it.

 Learning the technology is the easy part.
 It’s the peer support, the community and the bias for shipping that really matter.